SirCocas/my-write-ups/CyberSecWeek2022/The Hero of History/readme.md

 If one were to solve Hidden, another challenge in this CTF, one would already know that this author has used the sequence of numbers '1312520'.

 This pattern doesn't work on the Lorenz, as it would cut-off.
-However, what if we try bits of this pattern?
-Indeed, 1312 works as a pattern, as visible below.
+However, what if we try to repeats chunks of this pattern?
+Indeed, 1312 works as a pattern.

 ![](cyberchef.JPG)